microbiomedata/nmdc-runtime/docs/draft.md

     API->>Agent: {done:false, status:waiting, id:<run_id>}<br/>…
 ```

-## Submitting metadata associated with a job run, and marking it done
+## Example: Submitting metadata associated with a job run, and marking it done

 When you have more metadata related to a job run, submit it by PATCHing the run ID `run_id`
 that represents the job run.
 If the run is done and there is no more metadata to submit,